 - In Star Trek, Acting Captain George Kirk has to stay aboard the USS Kelvin to shoot down the missiles directed at the escaping shuttlecraft by a vengeful Nero.

-- In 1984, there's a scene where Winston watches a news report showing his country doing this.
+- In Nineteen Eighty-Four, there's a scene where Winston watches a news report showing his country doing this.
 A prole woman is actually taken away because she had the gall to complain!

 - In Timothy Zahn's The Conquerors Trilogy, the Zhirrzh deliberately target and destroy the life pods of the human vessels they defeat.
 This is actually justified, since radio waves are dangerous to the Zhirrzh, causing them to mistake the automatic distress beacons for weapons.